sinkstyt/ToDoList.Solution/README.md

 # To Do List in C#
 * uses *MVC* and _ASP.NET Core_ framework
+* barebones to do list app
+* allows adding tasks
+* click list items to see details
+* clear all tasks

 ## Authors _Shannon Lee, Cat Denton, and Tyler Sinks_
 _originally created April 26, 2021_